SowmyaVenky/AzureSynapseExperiments/ASA/ASA_SQL_Server_Postgres.md

-## Azure Streaming Analytics and SQL Server integration
+## Azure Streaming Analytics with SQL Server & Postgres integration

-* We will consume the same payload via the Azure Event Hub, and push the data to a SQL Server instance.
-This will be a typical use-case in the microservices domain where transactions come to the RESI API layer, and might be needed to be pushed to other destinations.
+* We will consume the same payload via the Azure Event Hub, and push the data to a SQL Server instance/ Postgres.
+This will be a typical use-case in the microservices domain where events could be emitted from one domain and consumed in another.

 * Deployed a SQL Server VM to test the integration.
 <img src="./images/asa_032.png" />